 The Mountain View Caltrain Station consistently ranks among the top three Caltrain stations in total ridership.
-Mountain View accounts for 7% of passengers in the Caltrain system; its average weekday passenger activity totals almost 5,000 ons and offs.
-The San Antonio Road Station sees significantly less ridership, with average ons and offs totaling just over 1000, but ridership has been increasing.
-3 VTA Light Rail can be accessed at the Mountain View Station as well.
+Mountain View accounts for 7% of passengers in the Caltrain system; its average weekday passenger activity totals almost 5,000 ons and offs (pre COVID-19 ridership).
+The San Antonio Road Station sees significantly less ridership, with average ons and offs before COVID-19 totaling just over 1,000, but ridership has been increasing.
+VTA Light Rail can be accessed at the Mountain View Station as well.
 There, passengers board the Mountain View-Winchester line, which extends south from the Mountain View station with local stops in Santa Clara and San José.
 Transfers to the Mountain View -Alum Rock line are made at Tasman Station on the Mountain View-Winchester line.